Kapiainen/Lauhdutin/Readme.md

 - Added support for Battle.net games (not for classic games at the moment).
 - Added `battlenet:` filter.
 - Added setting for paths to folders containing Battle.net games.
+- Fixed bug that caused the name of a slot's game to show up behind transparent banners.

 **Version 2.3.0 - 2017/02/19:**
 - Added overlay art for generic errors.